Diabetes Awareness Month 2024: Ways to Participate as a Healthcare Provider

 - Reduce the onset and/or worsening of diabetes-related complications.

-- Improve patient self-efficacy, empowerment, and healthy coping, while decreasing diabetes-related distress.
+- Improve patient self-efficacy, empowerment, and healthy coping skills.

 Prevention is also a key cornerstone of Diabetes Awareness Month, and recent campaigns have been effective in reaching those at risk.
 The American Medical Association, CDC, and the Ad Council teamed up to create public service announcements to promote awareness of the prevalence of prediabetes.
-So far, the “Do I Have Prediabetes? campaign has resulted in more than two million people taking an online prediabetes assessment and an uptick in the number of adults seeking information about it.
+The “Do I Have Prediabetes?” campaign is one powerful and easily accessible tool for individuals who may want a simple assessment before they choose to pursue treatment.

 How Providers Can Promote Diabetes Awareness

-As industry organizations spread awareness among the public, providers and payers can connect people with information and care.
 During National Diabetes Month, there are several ways to get involved.
-Whether you want to bolster your diabetes education, train your team on the latest protocols, or participate in community outreach, there’s something for you.
+Whether you want to bolster your diabetes education, train your team on the latest protocols, or participate in community outreach, there are ways for you to get involved:

 - Use the American Diabetes Association’s American Diabetes Month toolkit to show your support on social media.